cmarcum/DAC-Report/README.md

 # Report Generation

-To generate a summary report based on the current data.
-Use
+One of the features of this package is the ability to generate a DAC-specific summary report for a given window of time.
+For example, to generate the NIAID DAC report for all activities occurring between the first of January, 2015 and the end of June, 2015:

 ```
-compile.dac.report('NIAID','Hoyin Chu, Christopher Marcum', '2015-01-01', '2019-12-31')
+compile.dac.report(dac='NIAID',author='Hoyin Chu, Christopher Marcum', start.date='2015-01-01', end.date='2015-06-30')
 ```

-And a .docx will be generated containing figures and report.
+This function uses an internal R Markdown template that compiles its output to a Microsoft Word (.docx) document.
+The report will automatically open using whatever compatible software you have available (i.e., MS-Word, Office 365, LibreOffice).
+The report contains figures, tables, and basic summary interpretation.
+Be sure to save this report to your Desktop or other appropriate location as it is only stored in a temporary location while it's open.
 Close the opened .docx file before generating a new one to avoid errors.